moustf/quizzical-app/README.md

 ## What is this project?
 Quizzical app is an app that offer a short quiz on the sports topic.
 The questions are fixed, and don't vary on each quiz.
 The app is built using *Reactjs* library and deployed using *Heroku* deployment.

+## User journey:
+- When the user first opens the app, he/she will find the landing page which will take him to the quiz page by pressing the "Start quiz" button.
+- When the user hit the "Start quiz" button, the quiz interface will appear to the user.
+The user should be able to click any of the answers to mark it as selected, then "Check answers" to see his result.
+- When the user click the "Play again" button, a new quiz will be started.